• Menu

 A dreamy view from the pool in Pluma Hidalgo

-Where to Buy Pluma Hidalo Coffee
+13. Buy Some Pluma Hidalgo Coffee

-Coffee fans can purchase bags of whole bean coffee in Pluma Hidalgo ( 100 MXN pesos).
-Or, buy pluma coffee in La Crucecita at Oro Verde, an organic grocery store located on the west side of Bugambilia in the north of the zocolo at the corner of Guanacastle.
-They sell organic coffee, tea and chocolate at fair prices.
+Another option is to buy pluma coffee in La Crucecita.
+Oro Verde located on the west side of Bugambilia at the corner of Guanacastle sells organic coffee, tea and chocolate at fair prices.
+Terra Cotta

 Bring extra money for lunch, souvenirs, snacks, shopping and tips.